-I find it absolutely wild that in the year 2019, I’m finding people in their late twenties on dating sites who have never had an STD test.
+I find it absolutely wild that in the year 2019, I’m finding people in their late twenties on dating sites who have never had an STI test.
 Most of these people are cis men who have been sexually active within the last year (if not more recently) and, as willing as I am to educate potential partners on sexual health, I feel like at our age this information is long overdue.
-For those who have yet to experience an STD test, here’s a crash course on what to expect.
+For those who have yet to experience an STI test, here’s a crash course on what to expect.

 How often should I get tested?

-Getting tested for STDs is an important part of your health as a sexually active person, even if you are someone who always uses condoms or other forms of birth control.
+Getting tested for STIs is an important part of your health as a sexually active person, even if you are someone who always uses condoms or other forms of birth control.
 While annual exams are a good start, I’d suggest getting tested yearly OR with each new sexual partner–whichever comes first.
 If your partner has any additional partners, you may want to get tested more regularly with them.
-You can request an STD panel from your primary care physician during an annual appointment or go directly to a sexual health clinic like Planned Parenthood.
+You can request an STI panel from your primary care physician during an annual appointment or go directly to a sexual health clinic like Planned Parenthood.

 What does getting tested entail?